-Heavy goods vehicles are disproportionately dangerous to cyclists.
-They account for only about two per cent of motorised urban traffic but almost a quarter of cyclists’ deaths, many of them in London.
-While the drivers of articulated lorries are highly skilled, they can’t see cyclists easily, and in some situations they can’t see cyclists at all.
+Heavy goods vehicles are disproportionately dangerous to cyclists, particularly in London.
+While the drivers of articulated lorries are highly skilled, they can’t see cyclists easily, and in some situations, they can’t see cyclists at all.
 The sheer mass of the vehicles means that the consequences of any collisions are predictably grim.
 Skip lorries without sidebars are worse still, as there’s a higher risk of a cyclist going under the wheels.

 Don’t take this bad news as a cue to stop cycling, though.
 The dangers of physical inactivity are many, many times greater, and the risks that lorries pose to you personally are small.
 While they could be reduced further by peak-hour bans, different cab designs, improved sensors and better urban planning, you can largely ensure your own safety by cycling appropriately.